LukeDaDuke9/Draconic-Medieval-Adventuring-modpack/README.md

 Start with only food and a wooden sword to win all the glory before the nitwits in the village get their own dragon and join forces with the pillagers!

-Expect a server-pack file to be available soon!